Tzoumis earned her BS in Distributed Studies of Chemistry, Microbiology, and

 Department of Energy to former Senator Paul Simon, where she worked on environmental

 and science policy on Capitol Hill.
-Professor Tzoumis was the Fulbright Distinguished Chair Scholar recipient in Environmental Studies (2003). and taught Environmental Treaties and Governance at the Politecnico di Torino.
+Professor Tzoumis was the Fulbright Distinguished Chair Scholar recipient in Environmental Studies (2003) and taught Environmental Treaties and Governance at the Politecnico di Torino.
 Professor Tzoumis learned Italian to teach the lecture classes.
 Currently, she is working with Dr. C. Cassetta at the Urban Policy and Planning Department at the Politecnico di Torino to build an international component to the PPS 334 course titled, Sustainable Land Revitalization and Brownfields Policy.
-This is in support of the DePaul Global Learning Engagment Initiative which is part of the DePaul Strategic Plan.
+This is in support of the DePaul Global Learning Engagement Initiative which is part of the DePaul Strategic Plan.
 She has been invited to speak

 about her research at the Tongji University on Environmental Treaties and